Mahmoud-Khaled-Nasr/Car-Racing-Game-x8086/README.md

 # Car-game-
-This is an Educational project in microprocessors specially x8086 intel assembly language
+This is an Educational project for microprocessors systems course specially x8086 intel assembly language